Do you want to write math equations in WordPress?

 Writing mathematical and scientific equations in WordPress is difficult due to the lack of support for the characters in HTML.

-Currently, MathML and LaTeX are considered to be the standard for writing mathematical and scientific equations on the web.
+Currently, MathML and LaTeX are considered the standards for writing mathematical and scientific equations on the web.

-Unfortunately, they are both less than ideal for beginners.
-They both require you to learn their own syntax, which could get complicated for longer and more complex equations.
+Unfortunately, we found them to be less than ideal for beginners.
+They both require you to learn their syntax, which could get complicated for longer and more complex equations.

-That being said, let’s take a look at how to write math equations on your WordPress blog.
+That being said, let’s look at how to write math equations on your WordPress blog.

 Method 1: Writing Math Equations in WordPress Using Unicode Characters

-This method is simpler and is recommended for users who don’t need to write math equations frequently.
-For this method, we will be using Unicode characters and inserting them directly in the post editor.
+This method is simpler and recommended for users who don’t frequently need to write math equations.
+For this method, you will use Unicode characters and insert them directly in the post editor.

-Unicode is the encoding standard with the aim to provide character encoding support for all languages.
+Unicode is the encoding standard to provide character encoding support for all languages.
 It is supported by all website builders, operating systems, and mobile devices.

 Here is how to add mathematical characters in WordPress using Unicode.